World News

 “We are in a pivotal time for the UK heat pump market which has shown strong growth over recent years, and it’s time to stand together to collectively navigate the future of heating in the UK,” he said.

-Emma Bohan, vice chair of the Ground Source Heat Pump Association, described the union would create one powerful voice for the heat pump sector.
+Emma Bohan, vice chair of the Ground Source Heat Pump Association, said that the union would create one powerful voice for the heat pump sector.
 “For ground source, it means stronger advocacy, clearer messaging, and a seat at every table where low-carbon heating decisions are made,” she said.

 “The merger of the heat pump trade bodies demonstrates the ambition that the sector has to support ministers and policy makers in pursuit of an increasingly bold approach to the electrification of heat across the domestic residential, commercial building and industrial markets,” added Bean Beanland, the director for growth and external affairs at the Heat Pump Federation.